Money Expert > Car Insurance > Car insurance for high risk drivers

 How can I become less of a high risk driver?

-There are a number of ways you can actively become a lower risk driver.
+For drivers deemed high risk, there are a number of ways you can actively become a lower risk driver.

 • Drive a cheaper car: Cars are categorised by insurance groups ranging from 1 to 50, based on many of the variables listed above, with 1 being the lowest.
 To keep insurance costs to a minimum, opt for a cheaper, reliable and less powerful model in these lower insurance groups.